avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

     Test set accuracy pre-training: 7.65%

-We can see that without training, the models accuracy is roughly $1/C$, i.e. it's no better than a random guess.
+We can see that without training, the models' accuracy is roughly $1/C$, i.e. it's no better than a random guess.

 ### The training loop

-This is the crucial part of any ML pipeline where model parameters get updated iteratively.
+Training loops are a crucial part of any ML pipeline, where model parameters get updated iteratively.

 When using `pytorch`, the training loop will generally contain the following steps: